-Now, the thing that you should be looking out for are desert flash floods.
+Now, the thing that you should be looking out for is desert flash floods.
 Ironic as it is, flash floods can happen in the desert and they can be very deadly.
 With hardly any trees or structures to quell the water’s speed, occasional storms end up becoming violent flash floods.
 The danger doubles when you’ve found yourself in a canyon, where the water can rush violently and potentially trap you.
 Ever heard of drowning in the desert?
 It’s entirely possible.
 Prevent this from happening by being mindful of the weather.
 If you find yourself in the middle of a flood, seek higher ground immediately.

 Surviving a desert is no easy feat.
 You’re dealing with one of the harshest places on the planet.
 Getting through this terrain needs a large amount of skill, foresight, and grit.
 The barren environment itself is a test of determination and will.
 Keep a level head on your shoulders, avoid falling into panic and use your resources wisely to make it out safe.

 Any other survival tips that we missed?
 Let us know in the comments below.